gogovlas/image-processor-cpp-opencv/README.md

 - Noise removal (using ranked order or trimmed mean filters)
 - Edge detection (using Sobel or Prewitt method)
 - Segmentation (through adaptive threshold method)

+Program was developed in Visual Studio so code containts stdafx.h precompiled headers.